Pylons/pyramid/docs/narr/urldispatch.rst

 The order that routes declarations are evaluated is the order in which they are added to the application at startup time.
-This is unlike :term:`traversal`, which depends on emergent behavior which happens as a result of traversing a graph.
+This is unlike :term:`traversal`, which depends on emergent behavior which happens as a result of traversing a resource tree.

 For routes added via the :mod:`pyramid.config.Configurator.add_route` method, the order that routes are evaluated is the order in which they are